Lead Generation: Importance, Best Practices, & Examples for Sales and Marketing

 1. Implement a lead-scoring program

 Lead scoring is the process of ranking and prioritizing leads as they come in, based on a few specific criteria you define.
+The intention is to understand how quickly sales reps should reach out.
+That is, which leads are closest to buying?

 For example, you might assign points based on specific actions or characteristics:

-• Has watched 1 webinar
+• Has watched one webinar

 • Has annual review over $1m